seaneoo/seaneoo/README.md

 ### Hey there! 👋

-I am Sean O'Connor (he/him/his), a front end hobbyist developer from the gorgeous Denver metro area in Colorado.
+I am Sean O'Connor (he/him/his), a student and web developer from the gorgeous Denver metro area in Colorado.

 ### 🔭 Some of my projects ...